srdtrk/cw-ica-controller/README.md

 #### Using `InstantiateMsg` and/or `ExecuteMsg::CreateChannel`

+This contract only accepts the first `MsgChannelOpenInit` message that is submitted to it or one that is submitted by the contract itself.

-This is the recommended way to initiate the channel handshake.
-This method also requires a relayer to be relaying on the contract's port id.
+`InstantiateMsg` is the recommended way to initiate the channel handshake since it would not allow any relayer to front run the first `MsgChannelOpenInit`.
 If the `channel_open_init_options` field is not specified in the `InstantiateMsg`, then the IBC channel is not initialized at contract instantiation.
-Then a relayer must start the channel handshake on the contract's chain or you must submit an `ExecuteMsg::CreateChannel` message which is prone to front running as channel creation is permissionless.
+Then a relayer can start the channel handshake on the contract's chain or you must submit an `ExecuteMsg::CreateChannel`.

 ```rust
 /// The message to instantiate the ICA controller contract.